Danny Danon: Early life and education

-Public service

-Member of the Likud Party
+Early political career

 Danon's time as an emissary for the Jewish Agency had a big impact on his life; it was the first stepping stone in his choice to enter public service.
 Upon his return to Israel, Danon served as an adviser to the Chair of the Knesset Foreign affairs and Defense Committee, MK Uzi Landau.

 When he was 28 years old, Danon was elected Chair of the World Betar Movement.
 His responsibilities included managing the administrative, financial, and educational aspects of the organization in Israel and abroad, and encouraging aliyah.

 From 2004 to 2009, Danon served as the chairman of the Likud faction in the World Zionist Organization.
-His responsibilities included encouraging aliyah to Israel and combating Antisemitism.
+His responsibilities included encouraging aliyah to Israel and combating antisemitism.
 Danon also served on the board of directors of the Jewish Agency, establishing policy, goals and monitoring the work of the Agency.

-During the internal primary elections for the Likud Party slate in 2006, Danon was elected to the twenty-third place.
-In the general elections for the 17th Knesset the Likud only won twelve seats, and Danon did not enter the Knesset.
-Later that year, Danon ran against MK Yuval Steinitz for the position of Chairman of the World Likud.
-In this new role, Danon assumed responsibility for the Likud's Israel-advocacy activities, the movement's international relations, and focused on building relationships with pro-Israel communities around the world.
+In the run-up to the 2006 legislative election, Danon was the 23rd spot on Likud's list in the party primaries.
+However, the party won only 12 seats in the general election, and Danon did not enter the Knesset.

+In June 2006, Danon was elected chairman of the World Likud organization, defeating Yuval Steinitz MK for the position.
+During this period, Danon was active against Prime Minister Ariel Sharon's disengagement plan during the referendum conducted by the latter in the Likud party's central committee.

+2007 leadership campaign and aftermath

+In July 2007, Danon, described as one of Benjamin Netanyahu's biggest critics from within the Likud, declared his candidacy for the party's leadership.
+He eventually finished third in a primary election held that August.

+In 2008, Danon filed a petition to the Israeli High Court of Justice to rescind the citizenship of former MK Azmi Bishara, who fled Israel after he was suspected of aiding Hezbollah, an enemy organization of Israel, during the 2006 Lebanon War.
+The petition was rejected.